President Trump Signs Executive Actions To Provide COVID-19 Relief

-President Donald Trump signed four executive actions Saturday in an attempt to bypass a stalemate in Congress over the next coronavirus relief bill.
+President Donald Trump signed an executive order and three memoranda Saturday in an attempt to bypass a stalemate in Congress over the next coronavirus relief bill.

 "We've had it, and we're going to save American jobs and provide relief to American workers," he said.